 Plaque on the Nijmegen Waalkade/quay wall

-At 2:30 PM, Anja Adriaans, founder of FAN Friendship Albany-Nijmegen, General James Gavin’s daughter Chloe Beatty, Hubert Bruls, Mayor of Nijmegen and Mr. Pete Hoekstra, American Ambassador to the Netherlands unveiled a plaque at the Waalkade in Nijmegen.
+At 2:30 PM, Hubert Bruls Mayor of Nijmegen, Pete Hoekstra US ambassador to the Netherlands, Anja Adriaans founder of FAN Friendship Albany-Nijmegen, and General James Gavin’s daughter Chloe Beatty, unveiled a plaque at the Waalkade in Nijmegen.
 They were accompanied by a student from Kandinsky College and Mondial College.
 The unveiling happened in the presence of the 82nd Airborne Division Color Guard.
 The public ceremony was attended by a large group.
 The plaque recalls the assistance that the citizens of Nijmegen received after the Second World War from Albany, NY.

 General Gavin’s Coat of arms on display